Storytelling In Marketing Isn’t Just a Buzzword

 If you are going to successfully produce marketing that really tells a story, there are five essential things you'll need to know.

 Every marketer has heard the call and seen the blog posts: storytelling in marketing is the key to success.
 But what does that really mean?
 Many content marketers come from : writers, journalists, filmmakers.
 But how do you apply those storytelling principles to a blog post or an infographic or a branded video?

 Whether you’re a die-hard fan of Joseph Campbell or think he might be the guy behind those famous soup cans, we all can identify the basic elements of a story: a beginning, a middle, and an end.
 Almost all marketing content out there includes those elements, but they actually aren’t sufficient to really count as storytelling in marketing.

-In much of our marketing, our customers or prospective customers should be the hero at the center of it all.
+In much of our marketing, our customers or prospective at the center of it all.
 That’s key: your story isn’t about your brand, or your product, or the services you offer.
 It’s about them: the people you can help.
 The journey you are taking them on if you’re using storytelling in your marketing is about identifying and overcoming their challenges.

 Remember: if you’re not helping people, you’re just selling stuff.
 And nobody’s going to line up outside a Barnes and Noble at midnight to get their hands on that story.

 2. Understand who your customers are and what they are facing in their lives.

 Why do we ?
 To give our customers a face, to try and understand their lives.
 But to truly tell their stories, you need to go a step further.
 All of that demographic data and insight into search habits that marketers use every day are really tools to get inside your customers’ heads.

 When you’re creating a piece of content that employs storytelling, you need to know exactly who it is for.
 Ask yourself what they do, what they’re missing, what they’re asking.
 Look at forums and reviews in addition to the numbers and dig into the real conversations happening on social media.